fernoe1/notes/20 Environment map/Task 4/README.md

-Using NVIDIA AI Canvas, create a custom made environment map.
+Using NVIDIA Canvas, create a custom made environment map.